-9.1 ACCESS STATEMENT
+8.1 ACCESS STATEMENT

-scheme as a whole does not discriminate against disabled people within the context of the constraints of the existing site and buildings within the framework of the Building Regulations.
-It is not intended to be a detailed assessment of The Building Regulations Approved Document M the detailed design of the scheme in relation to surfaces, lighting etc but instead to clarify the approach taken towards movement around the site and the general guidelines adhered to in providing a non-discriminating environment.
+This section of the statement has been compiled to illustrate that designers have taken care to ensure that the scheme as a whole does not discriminate against disabled people within the context of the constraints of the existing site and buildings within the framework of the Building Regulations.
+It is not intended to be a detailed assessment of the detailed design of the scheme in relation to surfaces, lighting etc but instead to clarify the approach taken towards movement around the site and the general guidelines adhered to in providing a non-discriminating environment.
 Design for Access for All, Supplementary Planning Document - Liverpool City Council When submitted for Building Regulations in due course, the scheme will be designed to meet the regulations where applicable, specifically in regard to the commercial elements, which will be subject to more stringent legislation.